jab/bidict/docs/learning-from-bidict.rst

 Learning from ``bidict``
 ------------------------

-Working on :mod:`bidict` has taken me to some of the most interesting and unexpected places I've ever gotten to visit in many years of programming.
+Working on bidict has taken me to some of the most interesting and unexpected places I've gotten to visit in many years of programming.
 (When I started this project ~15 years ago,
 I'd never heard of things like higher-kinded types.
-Thanks to :mod:`bidict`, I not only came across them, I even got to `share a practical, real-world example with Guido
+Thanks to bidict, I not only learned about them,
+I got to `share a practical example with Guido
 <https://github.com/python/typing/issues/548#issuecomment-621195693>`__
 where they would be beneficial for Python.)

-The problem space that :mod:`bidict` inhabits is abundant with beautiful symmetries, delightful surprises, and rich opportunities to come up with elegant solutions.
+The problem space that bidict inhabits is abundant with beautiful symmetries, delightful surprises, and rich opportunities to come up with elegant solutions.

-You can check out :mod:`bidict`'s source to see for yourself.
+You can check out bidict's source to see for yourself.
 I've sought to optimize the code not just for correctness and performance,